 Bespoke performance classes enable students to perform to their peers on all their instruments in a supportive environment, no matter what the current stage of development on a particular instrument.
 Doubling Ensemble provides the opportunity to play with fellow multi-instrumentalists on all instruments.

 Access to the expertise of the Woodwind Department’s other tutors is available for multi-instrumentalists, and many chose to take lessons with tutors from RWCMD’s thriving Jazz Department.
 Practical, hands-on experience is gained participating in the Musical Theatre Department’s productions.
-Participation in the full range of woodwind masterclasses, from visiting as well as resident tutors, as well as the RWCMD Saxophone Ensemble with Gerard McChrystal, is also an integral part.
+Participation in the full range of woodwind masterclasses, from visiting as well as resident tutors, Wind Reps, performance classes and College ensembles, as well as the RWCMD Saxophone Ensemble with Gerard McChrystal, is also an integral part.

 Multi-instrument performance is also available as an MMus or Postgraduate Diploma programme.